marklogic-community/grove-react-ui/docs/GUIDE.markdown

 #### Styling (Look and Feel)

-ML-Treehouse React components are styled using [Bootstrap 3](https://getbootstrap.com/docs/3.3/).
+ML-UI-Toolkit React components are styled using [Bootstrap 3](https://getbootstrap.com/docs/3.3/).
 There are [many](https://startbootstrap.com/) [themes](https://themes.getbootstrap.com/collections/all) [available](https://www.google.com/search?q=bootstrap+themes) to update the look-and-feel of standard Bootstrap classes.

 You could, of course, also provide your own custom CSS in `client/src/index.css`.